 Hello

-I have started this blog in August 2013 after spending so much time in the kitchen, playing with ingredients to cook something that can be eaten, and sharing cellphone photos on my personal social media profile.
-After some support and convincing, Cookin5m2 was created to take my kitchen passion to the next level.
-Work on the blog is mostly done solo.
+I have started this blog in August 2013 after sharing photos fo things I cooked then to feed myself and almost always getting asked for the recipe.
+Cookin5m2 was created to take my kitchen passion to the next level.
+This blog has always been a solo project.
 I am the cook, baker, stylist, photographer, writer, editor, publisher and social media manager.
-I am learning to make things better.

 Photos are taken either in the kitchen or in my made-up studio on our balcony Olly, the cat, makes a cameo without my permission.

-My love for food is acquired by food experiences.
-In the early stages, I was influenced by my family’s passion for food, particularly my mom who, by the word of others who tasted her food, is an amazing cook (traditional Levantine recipes, if I may specify) and my dad who comes from a family of butchers.
-It is ironic that I rarely have recipes with meat.
+My love for food has been influenced by my family’s passion for food, particularly my mom who, by the testimony of those who tasted her food, is an amazing cook (traditional Levantine recipes, if I may specify) and my dad who comes from a whole family of butchers.
+Having Lebanese and Paletinian roots only helped in diversifying and intensifying my identity and tenacity for preserving my culture and traditions.

 Recipes posted here are either my creation, adaptation, or documentation of a traditional recipe mom (or someone else) prepared in front of me.